 No dog is going to love their crate when they feel cold plastic on their paws or worse, metal wire.
 Dogs prefer soft, firm spaces to rest.
 You may see your dog laying on your hardwood or kitchen tile, but it’s more likely for the coolness than the comfort.
 Providing a soft resting area can also help relieve pain in joints and keep elbow calluses from forming.
-Consider PACK&DEN beds for the best in support and comfort for dogs.

 Some people provide a soft pillow or cushion, others will put a bed in.
 Eventually your dogs may carry in things on their own as they learn to love their crate.
 They’ll leave favorite toys and blankets in their “den.”
 Some dogs may even “bury” their treats in their bedding!
 You can help him love it more by putting some of his favorite things in for him.
 But don’t be surprised if they carry them right back out before they love their crate.

 Now that you know you have the right size crate and it’s cozy in a nice, quiet spot, it’s time to get your dog in.